 Interreligious and Interdisciplinary Perspectives on Faith, Resilience, Culture, and Community in an Age of Uncertainty

-The novel coronavirus pandemic of 2020 requires individuals, organizations, communities, and governments worldwide to navigate an unprecedented set of circumstances.
-Throughout the spring of 2020, this initiatve will feature written reflections and videos from scholars, spiritual leaders, and cultural critics from across the GTU, exploring the meaning of spiritual care, ethics, and leadership from a broad array of interreligious and interdisciplinary perspectives.
-We will also be curating resources to help you build and maintain community in a time of social distancing.
+The events of 2020 have been unprecedented.
+Individuals, communities, organizations, and governments worldwide have been navigating a global pandemic, widespread injustice, and heartbreaking violence.
+Throughout all of this, one of the GTU community's greatest strengths is our shared vision for and dedication to working towards a brighter future that belongs to us all.
+This year-long initiative will feature written reflections and videos from scholars, spiritual leaders, and cultural critics from across the GTU, exploring the meaning of spiritual care, ethics, and leadership from a broad array of interreligious and interdisciplinary perspectives.
+We will also be curating resources to help you build and maintain community in a time of social distancing and uncertainty.

 Reflections from Dr. Deena Aranoff, Director of Richard S. Dinner Center for Jewish Studies at the GTU.